Homemade Taco Seasoning Recipe

 Recipe Notes and Tips

 - Amount to Use: Use 2–3 tablespoons of the seasoning mix per pound of meat.
 2 tablespoons yields a more classic taco meat, while 3 tablespoons gives “bigger” flavor without being overdone.
-Use about 2 tablespoons for every 2 cups of cooked beans.
+For beans, use about 2 tablespoons of this blend for every 2 cups of cooked beans.

 - Red Pepper Flake Options: Aleppo peppers are a good alternative that has a nice depth of flavor.

-- Salt Options: You can use pretty much any type of salt.
-If using kosher salt, use about 1 1/2 teaspoons due to the larger flakes.
+- Salt Options: You can use pretty much any type of salt, however, if using kosher salt, you'll want to use about 1 1/2 teaspoons due to the larger flakes.
 Just make sure to taste test and adjust as desired.
-Starting with less is best; you can always add more later!
+Starting with less is best.
+You can add salt to the finished dish or add more to the seasoning mix once you know how salty you like it.

 More Homemade Spice Mixes